steve1rm/BusbySurvey/README.md

 # Busby Survey

 # In a Nutshell
-Uses the Nimble Survey to allow users to fetch and conduct surveys
+Uses the Busby Survey to allow users to fetch and conduct surveys

 # Features:
 - Splash Screen that loads surveys